 How to Get Started: Outline or Free Flow?

 You are sitting down to write a report.
-Pretend you’re in that restaurant about to tell your client about this case.
+Pretend you’re in a restaurant about to tell your client about this case.
 Think about what you’d say to her.
 What would she ask you?
 Keeping your reader in mind as you write helps you focus on the message.

 It is usually more effective to write in a rough form than to edit your work as you write.
 I’ll bet you remember having to turn in outlines of papers when you were in school.
 Our teachers made us do them because outlines really are helpful for organizing material.
 Start with an outline and then fill in the concepts under each main point you want to make.